jakedacatman/Discord.InteractivityAddon/README.md

                 .AddSingleton(new InteractivityService(Client, TimeSpan.FromMinutes(3)))
                 ....
 ```
-This addon does not include a custom `ModuleBase` in order to support every command framework.
-(Discord.Net.Command/Qmmands/...)
+This addon does not include a custom `ModuleBase` in order to support every command framework (Discord.Net.Command/Qmmands/...).

+Inject the InteractivityService into your Module using DI instead.
+(Constructor / Public Property Injection)

-### Example: Waiting for Message
+### Example: Waiting for Messages / Reactions
 ```cs
 [Command("nextmessage")]
 public async Task ExampleReplyNextMessageAsync()